ihaveamac/ninfs/README.md

 Python 3.5.2+ and fusepy are required.

 ### Windows
+A GUI is available for use.
+If you download the exe from the [latest release](https://github.com/ihaveamac/fuse-3ds/releases) and run it, a window will appear allowing you.

+Python does not have to be installed, but [WinFsp](http://www.secfs.net/winfsp/download/) is still required.

+#### Install with existing Python
 * Install the latest version of [Python 3](https://www.python.org/downloads/).
 The x86-64 version is preferred on 64-bit Windows.
 * Install the latest version of [WinFsp](http://www.secfs.net/winfsp/download/).
 * Install fuse-3ds with `py -3 -m pip install --upgrade https://github.com/ihaveamac/fuse-3ds/archive/master.zip https://github.com/billziss-gh/fusepy/archive/windows.zip`.